-We are the first Niche Medical Cannabis recruitment solution agency in Pennsylvania and we focus the ability to fully understand industry professionals' requirements in order to build
+We are the first Niche Medical Cannabis recruitment solution agency in Pennsylvania and we focus on the ability to fully understand industry professionals' requirements in order to build

-strong relationships,( that is what sets us apart) as we strive to impress our clients with efficient, time-sensitive, and cost effective industry talent match with certifications for most positions and if specified clients need a trial period we provide what we call a test-drive service.
+strong relationships,( that is what sets us apart) as we strive to impress our clients with efficient, time-sensitive, and cost-effective industry talent match with certifications for most positions and if specified clients need a trial period we provide what we call a test-drive service.

 We aim to understand your business and specific staffing needs to build a strong working relationship with your company, based on mutual trust, honesty, integrity, and respect.

 We are committed to building long-term relationships with both our clients and candidates alike, we will achieve this through all our staff continually displaying the company business values at all times with customer focused, passion, and our search for continuous improvement.